janaSunrise/wall-of-gif-solana/README.md

 Copy the ID, and change it in the `declare_id!()` section in the `lib.rs` located inside `programs/solana_app/src`.
 Now, go to `Anchor.toml`, and replace the ID with the same one you copied above under `[programs.devnet]`.

+By default the location for the keypair for Anchor to load is set to `~/.config/solana/id.json`.
+If you are using a custom path, make sure to update the `Anchor.toml` to use your custom path.

 Good to go?
 Now run `anchor build`!

 Awesome.
 Now, just deploy it using the final command - `anchor deploy`.
 Boom, You're all set.